This anime show seems like it’s aimed at teens. But the graphic violence and Netflix’s own TV-MA rating send seriously mixed messages.

 Hulu’s The Handmaid’s Tale, based on the landmark dystopian novel by Margaret Atwood, gives us a world that is indeed worse for some—particularly if you’re a woman.
 Atwood’s story damns a certain kind of demeaning Christian fundamentalism, even though the vast majority of Christians would find this world horrific and repulsive.

 Atwood herself refutes the idea that her Tale is anti-Christian.
 In an interview for The New York Times, she said that the theo-political powers in her Gilead destroyed other Christian sects (Catholics and the Baptists, specifically), while other Christian groups are running a sort of underground railroad.
-“So the book is not ‘antireligion,'” she says.
+“So the book is not ‘antireligion,’” she says.
 “It is against the use of religion as a front for tyranny; which is a different thing altogether.”
-And now in its third season, we begin to see more positive portrayals of people of faith—even if their own faith may depart, in certain critical instances, from Christian orthodoxy.
+And by its third season, we begin to see more positive portrayals of people of faith—even if their own faith may depart, in certain critical instances, from Christian orthodoxy.

 Still, the story certainly could stoke anti-religious sentiments, and it’s unquestionably meant to serve as a cautionary tale of the perils of religious fundamentalism.
 Its overtly “Christian” characters are the story’s most evil and, often, the most debauched.
 As such, The Handmaid’s Tale has the power to shock and offend.